DanielBV/Confprol/README.md

 # Confprol

-Confprol is a programming language interpreted with a python program.
-The language will be designed to be as confusing as possible by tweaking common programming keywords and changing expected behaviours.
+Confprol is a dynamically typed language that tweaks common programming concepts and behaviours to make them more confusing.

-Right now the syntax isn't twisted to facilitate the development of the core language.
+It is parsed and executed with a python interpreter.

 ### Prerequisites